olizilla/dotfiles/README.md

 # dotfiles

-> Setting up a maxOS machine; olizilla edition
+> Setting up a macOS machine; olizilla edition

 ## Homebrew all the things